faranalytics/streams-logger/README.md

 ### Features

 - Type-safe logging graphs.
+- Because Streams is based on the native Node.js stream API, it may already be ready to log to your resource.
 - Consume any native Node.js Readable, Writable, Duplex, or Transform stream and add it to your graph.
 - A graph API pattern for constucting sophisticated logging graphs.
 - Error propagation and selective termination of inoperable graph components.